 - Better physical performance.
 Exerting your body causes it to adapt, so it can perform better at the same task in future.
 Strength, power, speed, endurance, agility and flexibility are fun to have, and may even contribute to your survival someday.

 - Live longer.
-Scientific consensus shows that men and women who exercise regularly live longer and are more mentally and physically capable later in life.
+Ample evidence shows that men and women who exercise live longer and are more mentally and physically capable later in life.

 - Better cognitive performance.
 Your brain benefits from the increased blood flow experienced during exercise.